jiumao2/PhyWaveformPlugin/README.md

 from phy import IPlugin

 c = get_config()
-c.TemplateGUI.plugins = ['SingleWaveformViewPlugin', 'SettingsPlugin']  # list of plugin names to load in the TemplateGUI c.Plugins.dirs = [r'C:\Users\jiumao\.phy\plugins'] # the directory where the plugins are located
+c.TemplateGUI.plugins = ['SingleWaveformViewPlugin', 'SettingsPlugin', 'PSTHPlugin']  # list of plugin names to load in the TemplateGUI c.Plugins.dirs = [r'C:\Users\jiumao\.phy\plugins'] # the directory where the plugins are located
 ```
 3. Open phy.
 The plugins will be loaded automatically.